-On Raisin Monday, the children dress in embarrassing, flamboyant costumes, are given strange objects with a traditional Latin inscription, and are let loose in the central St Salvator’s Quadrangle for an enormous shaving foam fight.
+On Raisin Monday, the children dress in embarrassing, flamboyant costumes, are given strange objects with a traditional Latin inscription, and are let loose on Lower College lawn for an enormous shaving foam fight.

 Another famous tradition that many students choose to take part in is the May Dip, where you might find yourself plunging into a freezing North Sea at dawn on the first of May, which is said to promote good luck in exams.